Forvideos061/awesome-3d-ai-seo-geo/README.md

 * 3D loading
 * Rendering performance

-### Step 7 — Improve AI discoverability
+## 7. Improve AI discoverability

 Make important entities, facts, relationships, and explanations easy to understand.

-### Step 8 — Monitor
+## 8. Monitor

-Use analytics and search tools to understand how the site performs.
+Use analytics and search tools to understand how the website performs.

 ---

 # Common Mistakes

-## Making the entire website a canvas
+### Making the entire website a canvas

-A beautiful WebGL experience does not automatically communicate useful information to search engines.
+A WebGL experience does not automatically communicate useful information to search engines or AI systems.

-## Rendering everything client-side
+### Rendering everything client-side

 Heavy client-side rendering can make initial content and crawling more difficult.

-## Ignoring performance
+### Ignoring performance

-A technically correct website can still provide a poor experience if the 3D scene is too expensive.
+A technically correct website can still provide a poor experience when the 3D scene is too expensive.

-## Hiding product information inside the model
+### Hiding product information inside the model

-Important product specifications should not exist only inside the 3D scene.
+Important specifications should not exist only inside the 3D scene.

-## Using structured data incorrectly
+### Using structured data incorrectly

-Structured data should describe visible, relevant page content.
+Structured data should accurately describe relevant page content.

-## Blocking useful crawlers accidentally
+### Blocking useful crawlers accidentally

-Review robots rules before deploying them.
+Review robots directives before deploying them.

-## Focusing only on keywords
+### Focusing only on keywords

 Modern search involves intent, entities, context, quality, usefulness, and technical accessibility.